Release Notes¶

 Environment Topology — graph-based view of SAP systems, integration partners, and endpoints.
 Built on

-@xyflow/reactwith a force-directed initial layout, self-derived IP→SID inventory drawn from multiple SAP sourcetypes (gateway L=, HANA tracelogs, ICM peer fields, saprouter peer hostnames), per-node sidebar tabs (Programs, Calls/Hr, Errors, Hosts), Live mode auto-refresh, and named saved layouts persisted via Splunk KV Store (schema v4 — viewport zoom + pan + enabled-types + selected-node + active-tab + snap-mode). -
+@xyflow/reactwith a force-directed initial layout, self-derived IP→SID inventory drawn from multiple SAP sourcetypes (gateway L=, HANA tracelogs, ICM peer fields, saprouter peer hostnames), per-node sidebar tabs (Programs, Calls/Hr, Errors, Hosts), and named saved layouts persisted via Splunk KV Store (schema v4 — viewport zoom + pan + enabled-types + selected-node + active-tab + snap-mode).
+Data is refreshed hourly by three scheduled saved searches; manual Refresh button in the toolbar for on-demand re-fetch. -

 Drill-down chips — every tool result tile in the AI Assistant’s right pane carries a